cubedro/frontier.ethereum.org/views/content/ether.md

     eth.getBalance(eth.accounts[0])

+### Check All Balances at once

-Tip: If you want to check the balance of all your accounts at once, use this JavaScript code snippet.
+If you want to check the balance of all your accounts at once, use this JavaScript code snippet.
 It will iterate over each of your accounts and print their balance in ether:

     function checkAllBalances() {
       var i = 0;